Employer of Record

 • Savings Taxable Income: Covers income from dividends, interest, capital gains, and certain capitalization transactions.

-The following table outlines the progressive tax rates and brackets for Spanish Personal Income Tax (PIT) applicable for the tax year 2023:
+The following table outlines the progressive tax rates and brackets for Spanish Personal Income Tax (PIT).
+In practice, the final resident PIT burden depends on the combined state and autonomous community scales:

 • Deductions and Allowances: PIT allows for various deductions and allowances, such as those for dependents, contributions to pension plans, and other specific circumstances.